shantanugoel/clearfeed-for-x/docs/IMPLEMENTATION.md

         *   DOM Ready: Sends `GET_ALL_DATA` and `GET_LOCAL_ANALYTICS` to background script.
         *   Message Listener: Handles `ALL_DATA`, `LOCAL_ANALYTICS_DATA`, `RULES_SAVED`, `SETTINGS_SAVED`, `SUBMISSION_STATUS` messages from background script and updates the corresponding UI sections.
         *   Rendering Functions: Functions to populate the rule list, settings toggles, and analytics display based on received data.
-        *   Event Listeners: Attached to buttons (Add, Edit, Delete, Save Rule, Save Settings, Clear Analytics) and inputs/toggles.
+        *   Event Listeners: Attached to buttons (Add, Edit, Delete, Save Rule, Save Settings, Clear Analytics, **Import Rules, Export Rules**) and inputs/toggles.
-        *   Event Handlers: Functions that read data from the form/UI, construct messages (`SAVE_RULES`, `SAVE_SETTINGS`, `CLEAR_LOCAL_ANALYTICS`), and send them to the background script.
+        *   Event Handlers: Functions that read data from the form/UI, construct messages (`SAVE_RULES`, `SAVE_SETTINGS`, `CLEAR_LOCAL_ANALYTICS`), handle file input for import, trigger JSON generation/download for export, and send them to the background script.
 *   **UI Library:** None (or potentially a minimal CSS framework like Pico.css for basic styling).
 *   **State Management:** No dedicated library.
 State is managed directly in the background script and reflected in the Options page DOM via message passing and rendering functions.
 *   **Communication:** Direct use of `chrome.runtime.sendMessage` and `chrome.runtime.onMessage.addListener`.